Use this troubleshooting guide to help to identify and resolve commonly encountered issues during Cards development.

 - Paste that into the address of your browser

-The most common cause of this is that you have not yet been whitelisted for approval.
+The most common cause of this is that you have not yet been added to an allowlist for approval.

-Please run your example URL through the Card Validator, and click the Request Approval button to begin the whitelist process.
+Please run your example URL through the Card Validator, and click the Request Approval button to begin the allowlist process.

 After approval, re-try the URL to ensure that the Player Card appears.